IDCubed/oms-docs/sources/tutorials/tab_tutorial.rst

 There also exists another type of endpoint called the detail endpoint.
 Whereas the list endpoint lists all the resources, the detail endpoint provides information about a single object.
-This object is specified by adding the ``id`` to the list endpoint:
+A detail endpoint is constructed by adding an object's ``id`` to the list endpoint:

 .. code:: bash